DamoM73/digital-solutions-text-2025/content/03_user_experience/02_usability_principles.md

-# Usability
+# Usability 📝

 :::{dropdown} Learning Goals
 By the end of this section you will:
-- Understand why useability is important
+- understand why useability is important
-- Understand
+- know the five elements of usability
 :::

 > Usability is a measure of how well a specific user in a specific context can use a product/design to achieve a defined goal effectively, efficiently and satisfactorily.
 Designers usually measure a design's usability throughout the development process — from wireframes to the final deliverable. {cite}`interactiondesignfoundation_2014_what`